ku-sldg/plih/_intro/2-Formal-Systems.md

 ## Semantics

-A language's semantics gives it's structures meaning.
+A language's semantics gives its structures meaning.
 When we used inference rules to define how we reason about propositional logic, we provided a reasoning mechanism without regard to meaning.
 We could have changed the inference rules in a very simple way and gotten something that is not at all propositional logic.
 Let's say we defined a completely wrong rule for implication like this:

 $$\frac{Y,X\Rightarrow Y}{X}$$